What is a good pension pot to have by retirement?

 Employer-Sponsored Retirement Account

-The downside is employer-sponsored accounts have fewer investment options.
+The downside is that employer-sponsored accounts have fewer investment options.
 You’re restricted to what the sponsor offers and may not have as much flexibility in changing your portfolio as you would with an individual account.

 Individual Retirement Accounts

 Everyone can open IRAs.
-If your income exceeds $129,000 as a single-filer or $204,000 for married-filing jointly couples, you may not be able to open a Roth IRA, but everyone that works can open a traditional IRA.
+If your income exceeds $129,000 as a single-filer or $204,000 for married-filing jointly couples, you may not be able to open a Roth IRA, but everyone who works can open a traditional IRA.

 The contribution limits are much lower – $6,000 per year for those under 50 and a $1,000 additional contribution limit for those over 50.